mario-mazo/mutual-exclusion-consul/assets/README.md

 The reason I chose consul for this task is because it was already available in our infrastructure, but the same could be achieved with different tools, for example `AWS dynamoDB`.
 Basically you just need a `Key-Value` store that support locks.

+All the code snippets in the post are taken from a [sample github repo][github-repo] where you can find the full implementation.

 ## The problem

 We had a `job` server that each hour would connect to a postgreSQL database read some tasks